 Although I never felt a cooling sensation from the pillow with this combination, it also wasn’t at all uncomfortable.
 The pillow surface never felt warm and I slept comfortably.

 Result: Either the microfiber case didn’t block the air flow as much as I thought, or the pillow shape simply didn’t create a heat sink at any point during the night.

-I think this is an excellent choice for any temperature sleep as it provides a consistent cooling sensation through the night depending on your ambaint room climate.
-Even in a rom that may be considered uncomfortable by some standards, it still was a comfortable pillow to sleep with no matter what type of pillowcase was used.
+I think this is an excellent choice for any temperature sleep as it provides a consistent cooling sensation through the night depending on your ambient room climate.
+Even in a room that may be considered uncomfortable by some standards, it still was a comfortable pillow to sleep with no matter what type of pillowcase was used.